-This is Dorset Local Authority's (LA's) admissions policy which applies to statutory school aged children in mainstream schools.
-This policy commences from September 2016 and should be read in conjunction with the parents guide.
+This is Milborne St Andrew First School's admissions policy which applies to statutory school aged children in mainstream schools.
+This policy commences for children applying to schools starting in September 2017 and should be read in conjunction with the local authority parents guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset's school admissions website.